krempaskyk/edtech-plan-caroleng/README.md

 ### Situation

-[Provide relevant details about your course and/or school that will influence the decisions in the plan.
+{Provide relevant details about your course and/or school that will influence the decisions in the plan.
 What assets and constraints do you face?
-What is the context of your class, considering demographic and technical resources?]
+What is the context of your class, considering demographic and technical resources?}

 Santa Teresa High School is one of eleven high schools in the Eastside Union High School District.
 In 2013, we started teaching Exploring CS.
 In 2015, we added APCS-A (Java).
 We did not participate in APCS-P in 2017 when it first came out, and we started teaching APCS-P in 2018.